museui/muse-ui/src-docs/views/components/divider/README_EN.md

 ## Divider

-[divider](https://material.google.com/components/dividers.html) component is used to divide the content of list or menu, thus make the content has a better visual effect and space sense.
-The divider is a weak rule which not influence the attention of content.
+The [divider](https://material.google.com/components/dividers.html) component is used to divide the content of lists or menu items, thus producing a better visual effect and sense of space.
+The divider is a soft line which does not distract from the content.

 ### Examples